ifaronti/Recipes-Api/README.md

-This is a portfolio project built by Abiodun Morounranti Omidami Ifarontimi + all my names
+This is a mini project built by the glorious foodie named Morounranti Omidami Ifarontimi And All My Names

 ## Table of contents
 - [Overview](#overview)